 - The State of Illinois requires that all students entering grades 6, 7 and 8 provide proof of the Tdap immunization to protect against whooping cough.
 This immunization has been recommended for children 10 years and older for several years, and most local physicians have been including this as part of the immunization routine.

-Visit the Illinois Department of Public Health website for a
+Visit the Illinois Department of Public Health website for information on immunizations.

 Dental Examination: All children in kindergarten, grade 2 and grade 6, and any student enrolling for the first time in an Illinois school, are required to have an oral health examination by a licensed dentist by May 15 of that current school year.
 The examination must have been performed within 18 months of the May 15 deadline.
 The completed form should be turned into the school nurse.

 Eye Examination: All children enrolling in kindergarten and any student enrolling for the first time in an Illinois school are required to have an eye examination performed by an optometrist or medical doctor who performs eye exams.
 Documentation of the examination must be on file with school nurse prior to October 15.
 The exam must be completed within one year.